xendk/bandaid/README.md

 Drush tool for helping with patch management on Drupal, which helps with patching, and upgrading modules.

+See [this blog post](http://xen.dk/en/2014/04/28/point-bandaid) for the rationale behind this Drush command.

 > "It's awesome" - Satisfied user

 [![Build Status](https://travis-ci.org/xendk/bandaid.svg?branch=master)](https://travis-ci.org/xendk/bandaid)